 In AI, there are many attempts to build symbolic regression algorithms, which are automated tools to find the mathematical equation that fits the experimental data [33].
 Udrescu and Tegmark [34] developed an algorithm that combines neural network fitting with a set of physics-inspired techniques.
 They applied it to 100 equations from the Feynman lectures on physics.
 It was able to discover all of them, the state of the art algorithm was only able to discover 71.
 For a more difficult test set, the state of the art success rate was improved from 15% to 90%.
 Many researchers recently [35-37] started to use recent advances in deep learning such as generative adversarial networks to discover physical concepts from experimental data without being provided with any additional prior knowledge and then use the discovered representation to answer questions about the physical system.
 The main purpose of the algorithm that encapsulates the mathematization principle would be to find the equations that describe the experimental data.
-After coming up with different equations, a cost function will be used to evaluate which equations agree with the data.

 - 2. Optimization: optimization is one of the most powerful principles, it is one of the most used principles in everyday life, we constantly try to minimize energy, cost, distance, time, etc. Some notable uses of this principle in science include minimizing the energy and time that are required to distribute fuels to the cells, gives rise to the circulatory system networks [27].
 Optimizing the balance between the input and output energy gives rise to bird migration patterns [28].
 Increasing entropy derives matter to acquire lifelike physical properties [29].
-The main purpose of the algorithm that encapsulates the optimization principle would be to find the optimization criteria and constraints that affect the studied problem, a cost function then will be used to evaluate which criteria and constraints agree with the data. - 3.
+The main purpose of the algorithm that encapsulates the optimization principle would be to find the optimization criteria and constraints that describe the studied problem. - 3.
 Analogies: many prominent cognitive scientists [38] consider analogy to be one of the main building blocks of human cognition.
 There are many examples where analogy has played a crucial role in discovering new scientific concepts.
 Polya [39] observed that analogy has a share in all mathematical discoveries.
 He provided many historical examples where analogy played the main role.
 See [40] for a long list of the use of analogy in scientific discovery.
 Nersessian [41-42] also gave a list of examples such as Newton's analogy between projectiles and the moon which gave rise to universal gravitation, Darwin's analogy between selective breeding and reproduction in nature which gave rise to natural selection, and the Rutherford-Bohr analogy between the structure of the solar system and the configuration of subatomic particles.
 Many algorithms in computer science have been inspired from biology to solve different problems such as the traveling salesman problem [43], [44].
 They took inspirations from ants, which are capable of finding the shortest path from the nest to a food source [45], [46], by using a chemical substance called pheromone.
 Other notable examples include genetic algorithms, see [47-49] for a list of bio-inspired algorithms.
-The main purpose of the algorithm that encapsulates the analogy principle would be to find matching between the studied problem and similar problems, a cost function then will be used to evaluate which problems are more similar to the studied problem.
+See [93-96] for different theoretical and computational frameworks for the analogy principle.
+The main purpose of the algorithm that encapsulates the analogy principle would be to find matching between the studied problem and similar problems.